Google threatens to block Australia from search engine | DW | 22.01.2021

 Australia is on course to pass laws that would make tech giants Google and Facebook pay local media outlets for news content.
-The island nation said a probe found the companies held too much power, threatening democracy.
+Canberra said a probe found the companies held too much power and threatened democracy.

 US tech giant Google on Friday threatened to block its services in Australia if the government proceeds with plans to make it and Facebook pay media companies for news content.